NSW Climate and Energy Action

 NSW Transmission Planning Review 2025

-The Transmission Planning Review (the Review) will consider transmission planning arrangements in NSW and make recommendations for reform.
+The Transmission Planning Review (the Review) considered transmission planning arrangements in NSW and made recommendations for reform.

-The Review commenced in February 2025 and is set to conclude in September 2025.
+The Review commenced in February 2025 and concluded in September 2025.

 Purpose of the Review